Skip to content

 """

-return self.is_independent_list(graph=solution.instance.graph, nodes=solution.nodes)
+return self._is_independent_list(graph=solution.instance.graph, nodes=solution.node_indices)

 def _is_independent_list(self, graph: nx.Graph, nodes: list[int]) -> bool: